Computational expressivity of (circular) proofs with fixed points: Conclusions

 \section{Conclusions}

 In this work we investigated the computational expressivity of fixed point logics.
-Our main contribution is a characterisation of the functions representable in the systems $\muLJ$ as the functions provably recursive in the second-order theory $\PSCA$.
+Our main contribution is a characterisation of the functions representable in the systems $\muLJ$ and $\cmuLJ$ as the functions provably recursive in the second-order theory $\PSCA$.
+This extends the tradition of such correspondences between arithmetic theories an type systems, in particular including between $\PA$ and system $\T$ due to G\"odel \cite{goedel1958bisher}, and between $\SOPA$ and $\F$ due to Girard \cite{girard1972systemF}.
+In a sense ours is a somewhat intuitive result in light of M\"ollerfeld's work \cite{Moellerfeld02:phd-thesis}, identifying the latter's arithmetical theorems with the extension of $\ACA$ by least and greatest general fixed points.

 Our characterisation also applies to aforementioned (circular) systems of linear logic, namely $\muMALL$ and its circular counterpart, from \cite{BaeldeMiller07,Baelde12,BaeldeDS16Infinitaryprooftheory,EhrJaf21:cat-models-muLL,EhrJafSau21:totality-CmuMALL,BDKS22:bouncing-threads,DeSau19:infinets1,DePelSau:infinets2,DeJafSau22:phase-semantics}.
 This result was given the preliminary conference version of this paper \cite{CD23:muLJ-lics}, but will be expanded upon in a separate full paper.